utubo/android-SimpleOrrery/README.md

-I want members of colose test.
+I need members for Closed test.

 1. Join the Google Group